All Episodes

 Yeah, interesting.

-You know, um, interesting.
+You know, interesting.

-They make money off us the people as professional politicians.
+They make money off us, the people, as professional politicians.

 And I voted for Trump for the simple fact that this man's not a politician.